-This policy is important for all Vermont businesses.
-It covers common risks, including customer property damage and injuries.
-Most commercial leases require this coverage.
+This business liability insurance is important for all Vermont businesses.
+It covers common third-party risks, and it's required by most commercial leases.

-This policy bundles property insurance and general liability insurance in one plan.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a Vermont business.

-Workers’ compensation insurance is required for Vermont businesses that have one or more employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for Vermont businesses that have one or more employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Vermont.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

-In Vermont, insurance agents, agencies, and brokers are licensed by the Vermont Department of Financial Regulation.
+In Vermont, insurance agencies, agents, and brokers are licensed by the Vermont Department of Financial Regulation.
 Insureon is licensed in Vermont as BIN Insurance Holdings LLC (NPN 15752926) for property and casualty insurance (license number 706364).
-You can verify our licensure with the Sircon Corp.
-Verification System by selecting Vermont, Agency, and then entering our Vermont state license number.
+You can verify our licensure with the National Association of Insurance Commissioners by selecting Vermont, licensee, and business entity, then entering our NPN or license number.